 For companies looking to improve levels of safety for their fleet, the L200 has an adjustable speed limiter and a trailer stability assist feature fitted as standard.
 When a trailer is attached to the vehicle, the stability control system adjusts its control to take into account the trailer, improving handling and driver safety.
 The host of features enabled the pick-up to score four out of five stars in the Euro NCAP safety tests.

-If you would like to find out more about the Mitsubishi L200 pick-up, we have showrooms in Harlow, Maidstone and Dunstable, where our experienced team will be available to answer your queries.
+If you would like to find out more about the Mitsubishi L200 pick-up, we have showrooms in Harlow and Maidstone, where our experienced team will be available to answer your queries.
 If you are looking for a Mitsubishi L200 van we have a range of contract hire options, alongside a selection of used Mitsubishi L200 models, please contact us today for more information.